PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_Latest.md

 # Analog Trigger Modes AB + L/R

+Modes 8 and 9 are new in version 0.31.

 * Press **AB + L** to cycle through the trigger modes for L-trigger.
 * Press **AB + R** to cycle through the trigger modes for R-trigger.
+* Press **L+R+Z** to view all trigger settings without changing anything.
+  * Left trigger mode is on the left stick X axis.
+  * Right trigger mode is on the right stick X axis.
+  * Left trigger offset is on the left stick analog.
+  * Right trigger offset is on the right stick analog.
-* There are 6 trigger modes:
+* There are 9 trigger modes:
   * Mode 1: Standard behavior with the analog slider active and a digital press at the bottom of the travel.
-Smashscope will show red bars and then turn blue on digital press.
+GTS will show red bars and then turn blue on digital press.
   * Mode 2: Digital-only, where the analog slider is disabled.
-Smashscope will show nothing.
-You will still get LRA+Start in this mode.
+GTS will show nothing.
   * Mode 3: Analog-only, where the digital press is disabled.
-You will still get LRA+Start in this mode.
-Smashscope will show only red bars.
+GTS will show only red bars.
   * Mode 4: Lightshield then Digital, where the analog slider will only go up to the user-defined max (see [below](#analog-trigger-value-adjustment---b--lr--dudd)) and then allow you to input a digital value.
-Smashscope will show red bars that rise but stop at a predefined value, and they will turn blue on digital press.
+GTS will show red bars that rise but stop at a predefined value, and they will turn blue and max out on digital press.
   * Mode 5: Analog Value At Digital, where the analog slider is disabled and the digital press will result in a user-defined analog value (see [below](#analog-trigger-value-adjustment---b--lr--dudd)).
-You will still get LRA+Start in this mode.
-Smashscope will only show red bars.
+GTS will only show red bars.
     * Due to the Melee controller ruleset, Mode 5 is incompatible with modes 1, 3, and 4.
     * If you have Mode 5 set on one trigger and either 1, 3, or 4 on the other trigger, the other trigger will not output anything at all.
   * Mode 6: Analog and Digital Value at Digital, where the analog slider is disabled and the digital press will result in a user-defined analog value (see below) and a digital input.
-Smashscope will show only blue bars.
+GTS will show only blue bars.
     * This is useful when using a controller with trigger plugs for Smash Ultimate and other games that disregard the digital press.
   * Mode 7: Hairtrigger Analog, where the analog value is multiplied between one and threefold based on the user-defined analog value (see [below](#analog-trigger-value-adjustment---b--lr--dudd)).
+The digital output is unchanged.
     * The greater the value, the higher the multiplier.
-This is useful for Smash Ultimate where you don't need to push down as far to activate your shield.
+This is useful for Smash Ultimate so you don't need to push down as far to activate your shield.
+  * Mode 8: Lightshield on Analog: like mode 4 but with no digital output whatsoever.
+  * Mode 9: Hairtrigger Lightshield Then Digital: like mode 4 but with 2.5x more sensitive analog.
+This is useful for using analog with short travel triggers like keyboard switch triggers.
-* The trigger modes are displayed as Analog Stick values for the L-trigger and C-Stick values for the R-trigger.
+* When changing settings, the trigger modes are displayed as Analog Stick values for the L-trigger and C-Stick values for the R-trigger.
+* Regardless of trigger modes (or remaps), L+R+A+Start will function and output full analog and digital on the triggers.
+This can be used to verify that the hardware is functioning properly.

 # Analog Trigger Value Adjustment - B + L/R + Du/Dd